wlad031/nc-task-manager/README.md

 ##task-manager

-This is simple application to manage your tasks.
+This is the simple application to manage your tasks.

 ###Usage